Chimpanzee: Group structure

-Alpha male chimpanzee at Kibale National Park, Uganda.
+Chimpanzees live in communities within home ranges which average 4 km in diameter.
+Communities can reach over 200 members, though the apes spend most of their time traveling in small, temporary groups consisting of six or fewer individuals.
+These groups may consist of any combination of age and sexes.
+Both males and females sometimes travel alone.
+Chimpanzee communities are considered fission–fusion societies, as individuals consistently leave and join groups.
+At the core of these social structures are males, who are the more dominant sex and remain in their natal communities, while females generally emigrate at adolescence.
+Males and sexually receptive females are the most social members of a community.
+Males appear to be social with individuals of any sex or class, while receptive females typically avoid each other and non-receptive females prefer to associate amongst themselves.

-Male chimpanzees exist in a linear dominance hierarchy.
-Top-ranking males tend to be aggressive even during dominance stability.
+Male chimpanzees compete aggressively and exist in a linear dominance hierarchy.
+Top-ranking males tend to be aggressive even when there is dominance stability in the hierarchy.
 This is probably due to the chimpanzee's fission-fusion society, with male chimpanzees leaving groups and returning after extended periods of time.
-With this, a dominant male is unsure if any "political maneuvering" has occurred in his absence and must re-establish his dominance.
+With this, a dominant male is unsure if any changes have occurred in his absence and must re-establish his dominance.
 Thus, a large amount of aggression occurs within five to fifteen minutes after a reunion.
-During these encounters, displays of aggression are generally preferred over physical attacks.

-Males maintain and improve their social ranks by forming coalitions, which have been characterised as "exploitative" and based on an individual's influence in agonistic interactions.
+During these encounters, displays of low level aggression are generally preferred over physical attacks of high aggression.
+Males maintain and improve their social ranks by forming coalitions, which have been characterised as "exploitative" and based on an individual's ability and readiness, in certain situations, to help achieve favourable outcomes during conflicts.
 Being in a coalition allows males to dominate a third individual when they could not by themselves, as politically apt chimpanzees can exert power over aggressive interactions regardless of their rank.
 Coalitions can also give an individual male the confidence to challenge a dominant or larger male.
 The more allies a male has, the better his chance of becoming dominant.
-However, most changes in hierarchical rank are caused by dyadic interactions.
-Chimpanzee alliances can be very fickle, and one member may suddenly turn on another if it is to his advantage.
+However, most changes in hierarchical rank are caused by one-on-one interactions, usually involving low-level aggressive displays.